Las Vegas Pedestrian Accident Attorneys

 If you are one of the many victims of pedestrian accidents in Nevada, it is important that you learn about your legal rights and options.
-The experienced Las Vegas pedestrian accident attorneys at the Breyer Law Offices, P.C. help injured victims obtain fair compensation to cover damages, such as medical expenses, lost wages, pain and suffering and emotional distress.
+The experienced Las Vegas pedestrian accident attorneys at The Husband & Wife Law Team help injured victims obtain fair compensation to cover damages, such as medical expenses, lost wages, pain and suffering and emotional distress.
 If you or someone you love has been injured in a pedestrian accident, please call us at (702) 380-8000 to find out how we can help you.

 A recent study, entitled "Dangerous by Design" listed Las Vegas as the 13th most dangerous metropolitan areas in the United States for pedestrians.
 Between the years 2003 and 2012, 540 Nevadans were killed while walking, 413 of which were in metro Las Vegas at the time of the crashes.
 For every 100,000 people, 1.85 people were killed in Las Vegas while walking.

 There are many reasons why walking in the city can prove treacherous.
 Many of our streets were simply not designed for safe pedestrian use.
 The city needs to create wider sidewalks with curb extensions and shorter street crossing distances.
 More should be done to prevent alcohol-related crashes as well.
 Las Vegas is known for being a destination city.
 People come from around the world to party here.
 This inevitably leads to a large number of intoxicated drivers and pedestrians who make poor decisions.